 What Is The Better Way To Grind Coffee Beans?

-The best way to grind coffee beans is to use a coffee grinder.
-There are many upsides to using coffee grinders, which will help to make great coffee.
+The best way to grind coffee beans is to use a dedicated coffee grinder.
+There are many upsides to using coffee grinders that make a real difference in the cup.

 Burrs, Not Blades

-Coffee grinders grind beans down using burrs instead of blades.
-Unlike blades, burrs crush the beans repeatedly until they achieve the targeted grind size.
-This means that burrs can control the grind sizes better.
+Coffee grinders grind beans using burrs instead of blades.
+Unlike blades, burrs crush the beans repeatedly until they reach the targeted grind size, producing a far more controlled and consistent grind.

 Control Your Grind Size